Date and time formats used in HTML

 ||Week 4, 42 (January 21-27, 42)|

-A month string represents a specific month in time, rather than a genetic month of the year.
-That is, rather than representing simply "January," an HTML month string represents a month and year paired, like "January 1972."
+A month string represents a specific month in time, rather than a generic month of the year.
+That is, rather than representing "January," an HTML month string represents a month and year paired, like "January 1972."

 A valid month string consists of a valid year number (a string of at least four digits), followed by a hyphen character ("

 -", or U+002D), followed by a two-digit numeric month number, where

 |Month string||Month and year|

 Notice that all years are at least four characters long; years that are fewer than four digits long are padded with leading zeroes.

 A time string can specify a time with precision to the minute, second, or to the millisecond.
 Specifying only the hour or minute isn't permitted.
 A valid time string minimally consists of a two-digit hour followed by a colon ("

 :", U+003A), then a two-digit minute.
 The minute may optionally be followed by another colon and a two-digit number of seconds.
 Milliseconds may be specified, optionally, by adding a decimal point character ("